Last updated: December 27, 2023

 Right to opt-out of the sale or sharing of your personal information

-If you are a California, Virginia, Colorado, or Connecticut resident, you have the right to “opt-out” of your personal information being sold by us to third parties or being shared by us for certain advertising purposes or used in “profiling” (i.e., automated processing of your personal information to evaluate, analyze, or predict your economic situation, health, personal preferences, interests, reliability, behavior, location or movements in furtherance of decisions that produce legal or similarly significant effects to you).
-If you are a California, Virginia, Colorado, or Connecticut resident, you may submit a “request to opt-out” by visiting our Do Not Sell My Personal Information page.
+If you are a California, Virginia, Colorado, Connecticut, or Utah resident, you have the right to “opt-out” of your personal information being sold by us to third parties or being shared by us for certain advertising purposes or used in “profiling” (i.e., automated processing of your personal information to evaluate, analyze, or predict your economic situation, health, personal preferences, interests, reliability, behavior, location or movements in furtherance of decisions that produce legal or similarly significant effects to you).
+If you are a California, Virginia, Colorado, Connecticut, or Utah resident, you may submit a “request to opt-out” by visiting our Do Not Sell My Personal Information page.

-Please be advised that we will not collect, use, disclose, sell, or share the “sensitive personal information” or “sensitive data” of California, Virginia, Colorado, or Connecticut residents as those terms are defined by the CCPA/CPRA, VCDPA, CPA, or CDPA, respectively.
+Please be advised that we will not collect, use, disclose, sell, or share the “sensitive personal information” or “sensitive data” of California, Virginia, Colorado, or Connecticut residents as those terms are defined by the CCPA/CPRA, VCDPA, CPA, or CTDPA, respectively.

 Right to appeal

-If you are a California, Virginia, Colorado, or Connecticut resident and we have not timely acted on your request, or have denied your request, you have the right to submit an appeal to us by visiting our Appeal page.
+If you are a California, Virginia, Colorado, Connecticut, or Utah resident and we have not timely acted on your request, or have denied your request, you have the right to submit an appeal to us by visiting our Appeal page.
 We will respond to your appeal and explain the basis for any decision we make.

 Right to be free from discrimination